rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  to talk about tools for sleep
 *  because I feel like I've come at it
 *  from every level of performance.
+*  Very much.
-*  Very much, and by the way, shield and sword in hand,
+*  And by the way, shield and sword in hand,
 *  I'm right there by your side.
-*  We'll make it happen, don't worry.
+*  We'll make it happen.
+*  Don't worry.
 *  Well, thank you, truly.
-*  Okay, so sadly, we are nearing the end
+*  Okay.
+So sadly, we are nearing the end
 *  of this six episode series,
 *  and here we are in the sixth episode.
 *  However, last night, before leaving the studio,
-*  I decided to put out a word on social media,
+*  I decided to put out a word on social media
 *  on X, AKA Twitter, and on Instagram,
 *  asking people what questions they have about sleep.
-*  And I made it very broadband, you know,
+*  And I made it very broadband.
-*  I said, ask anything you want about sleep,
+*  You know, I said, ask anything you want about sleep.
 *  Matt Walker will do his best to answer.
 *  And of course, we had thousands and thousands
 *  and thousands of questions.